Kathund/Spotify-Manager/README.md

 3. Fill out the form with the following information:
    - App Name: `Spotify Manager`
    - App Description:
      `Control spotify via a discord bot!
 What could go wrong?
-Allow anyone to queue songs, manage playback statusm and more all from a discord bot.`
+Allow anyone to queue songs, manage playback status and more all from a discord bot.`
    - Redirect URIs: `http://localhost:18173/auth/callback`
    - Which API/SDKs are you planning to use?: `Web API`
 4. Click on `Save`